dlt-hub/dlt/docs/website/docs/general-usage/schema-evolution.md

 - Make data easier to discover, analyse, expore.
 Structuring upfront would do that.
 - Simplify the human process by decentralising data ownership and curation - the analyst can work directly with the producer to define the dataset produced.

-## Schema evolution is made of 2 problems.
+## Structuring data is made of 2 problems.
 Together they are more than the sum of the parts.

 The problem is that curating data is hard
   - typing and normalising data are technical processes